apache/cordova-ios/README.md

 Make sure you have installed the latest released iOS SDK which comes with Xcode 4.
 Download it at [http://developer.apple.com/ios](http://developer.apple.com/ios).
 <br />

-Build and install the Installer Package
+Install CordovaLib
 -------------------------------------------------------------
-You don't need to do this if you downloaded the installer from [http://incubator.apache.org/cordova/](http://incubator.apache.org/cordova/), this is only for developers that need to compile the source.

 1. Launch **"Terminal.app"**
-2. Navigate to the folder where the Makefile is
+2. Navigate to the folder where you downloaded the source
 3. Type in **"make"** then press Enter
-4. **make** will require you to install [Homebrew](http://mxcl.github.com/homebrew/), [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) and [Markdown](http://daringfireball.net/projects/markdown/), in that order - you will have to agree to install them manually, we don't install them automatically.
-Note for **wkhtmltopdf**, follow the instructions exactly - you'll have to install version **0.9.9** through **make install-wkhtmltopdf**, NOT **brew install wkhtmltopdf**

 <br />

-The installer should build "CordovaInstaller.dmg" into the **dist** folder, mount the .dmg, then:

-1. Quit Xcode
-2. Launch "CordovaInstaller.pkg" from the mounted .dmg, to install CordovaLib, the Cordova framework and the Cordova Xcode Templates.
+This sets the $(CORDOVALIB) variable to the CordovaLib folder of the downloaded source - and is used by Cordova projects to locate the CordovaLib project.
+If you move this folder, you will need to run **"make"** again to update the location.

 **NOTE:** For 2.0.0, the use of Xcode Templates has been removed.
-If you don't plan on using older Cordova versions, you should run the uninstaller first.
+If you don't plan on using older Cordova versions, you should run the uninstaller first - **"make uninstall"**.

 <br />